Dr Ruby Tsang

 Research interests

-I hold a PhD in Psychiatry from UNSW Sydney, Australia.
-My doctoral research investigated the biological and environmental factors contributing to late-life depression.
-Prior to joining the IEU, I worked as a Researcher at the Nuffield Department of Primary Care Health Sciences, University of Oxford, analysing English primary care data on influenza and COVID-19 vaccine adverse events and uptake; and as a Postdoctoral Research Assistant at the Department of Psychiatry, University of Oxford, looking at longitudinal patterns of depression and cognitive change using data from ageing cohorts in different countries.
+She holds a PhD in Psychiatry from UNSW Australia, and her doctoral research investigated the biological and environmental factors contributing to late-life depression.
+Prior to joining the IEU, she worked as a Researcher at the Nuffield Department of Primary Care Health Sciences, University of Oxford, analysing English primary care data on influenza and COVID-19 vaccine adverse events and uptake; and as a Postdoctoral Research Assistant at the Department of Psychiatry, University of Oxford, looking at longitudinal patterns of depression and cognitive change using data from ageing cohorts in different countries.

 Publications